2i2c-org/docs/about/pricing/comparison.md

 There are a few major categories to consider, and we'll provide a brief description of each below.

 - **Usage cost**: How much does the infrastructure itself cost to use (either in monthly fees or in cloud costs)?
-- **Person cost**: How much time does it take to maintain, and how much does that time cost?
+- **Person cost**: How much time does it take to maintain and manage the service, and how much does that time cost?
 - **Right to replicate**: Does the infrastructure run in a way that you could replicate the end-service nearly identically on your own?
+- **User portability**: Could the user port their workflows to a different service or local setup with minimal disruption?
 - **OSS Support**: Does this service reliably drive resources and support to open source communities that underlie the service?
 - **Scalable**: How complex is it to scale this option to many users, high-performance infrastructure, or big data?
 - **Customizable**: How much control do you have over the experience that your users have?
 Can you control the environment, interface, etc?